morpig/morpig/README.md

 - Implemented high-availability queue system for internal payment products, enabling fast, near-instant processing while preserving transaction data during system failures.

 and much more. i do many stuffs..

-##

-Other than that, I love traveling and going to concerts!

-I'm open to talk to anyone!
-Contact me over at [Twitter DM (@morpiggg)](https://twitter.com/morpiggg) or email me at morpig2@gmail.com.

-or, if you know me from elsewhere, please message me on the respective platforms!